paragpatil51/Big-Mart-Sale-Prediction-Project/README.md

 - [Conclusion](#conclusion)

 ## About
-During my internship at Academor, I enhanced my skills in Python programming and explored essential libraries like Pandas, NumPy, Matplotlib, Scikit-learn, and Seaborn.
+ I enhanced my skills in Python programming and explored essential libraries like Pandas, NumPy, Matplotlib, Scikit-learn, and Seaborn.
 This repository documents the key projects I completed, reflecting my growth in data science and machine learning.

 ## Projects